PGS and PGD Statistics

-When performed at an experienced fertility clinic with well trained laboratory technicians, PGD, is reported to be 99.9% effective in selecting genders.
-This is because the sex chromosomes of the embryo are examined and the XY (male) or XX (female) chromosomes are “seen” or identified with the florescence.
-The science has been proven and replicated at fertility clinics and in laboratories around the globe for about 30 years.
+When performed at an experienced fertility clinic with well-trained laboratory technicians, PGS, is reported to be 99.9% effective in selecting genders, especially when using Day 5 embryos.
+This is because between 3 to 5 cells from the outside of the embryo (the trophectoderm) are screened on a ‘microphip’ to determine more accurately if the embryo is either female (XX) or male (XY).
+The science of gender screening has been proven and replicated at fertility clinics and in laboratories around the globe for about 30 years.

-PGD is 99.9 % effective for gender selection.
-The reason that IVF-PGD is not 100% effective in gender selection is that in a miniscule amount of cases, when the single cell is removed from an embryo and screened, the embryologist may find no “signal” when in fact one should appear.
+PGD statistics are extremely high for success.
+In fact, PGS is 99.9 % effective for gender selection.
+The reason that IVF-PGS is not 100% effective in gender selection is that in a miniscule amount of cases, when the single cell or cells are removed from the embryo and screened, the embryologist may find no “signal” when in fact one should appear.
 This is quite rare, however.